About Erin McCarthy Shaw

 Families and adults often arrive here because something doesn't quite add up—clear strengths alongside persistent challenges that resist a tidy explanation.

-Neurodivergence is the recognition that minds do not all develop along the same path.
+Neurodivergence is the recognition that minds don't all develop along the same path.
 Some take side roads, some move ahead too quickly or pause where others pass through, and some arrive at insight by routes that are less traveled—but no less valid.
-My approach to assessment begins here.
+This understanding shapes everything I do.

 My Background & Training